openztcc/ghidra-scripts/README.md

 # Ghidra scripts

 A collection of scripts to aid analysis of Zoo Tycoon.
-All Ghidra script require [Ghidrathon](https://github.com/mandiant/Ghidrathon)
+All Python scripts require [Ghidrathon](https://github.com/mandiant/Ghidrathon)

 ## Scripts